โ† Return to Blogs

 After watching the two relevant videos, all teachers should proceed to:

-• Enter the test scores into the tracking sheets (as per the short videos listed below in Step 4).
+• Teachers enter the test scores into the tracking sheets (as per the short videos listed below in Step 4).

-• Arrange their class into three targeted teaching groups (as per the short videos listed below in Step 4).
+• Teachers arrange their new class into three targeted teaching groups (as per the short videos listed below in Step 4).

 • Allocate a learning focus for each group for the Term ahead.